-Most people's estate-planning goals come down to two things.
+Most people's estate planning goals come down to two things.
 First, they want their belongings and property to be distributed according to their wishes.
 Second, they want that to happen with minimal expenses and taxation — both while they're alive and after they die.

 While your goals may be simple, you can employ lots of strategies to achieve them.
 Read on for five key steps toward drafting an effective estate plan.